Any Gabrielly

-Any Gabrielly Rolim Soares (/pt/; born October 9, 2002) is a Brazilian musician, dancer and actress.
+Any Gabrielly Rolim Soares (/pt-BR/; born October 9, 2002) is a Brazilian musician, dancer and actress.
 Born in Guarulhos, São Paulo, she began dancing at a young age and performed at some of the city's theaters while attending the São Paulo Municipal Ballet School.
 In 2013, she made her debut playing young Nala in the musical The Lion King.
 Her big break came in 2016 when she was chosen as the voice of Disney Princess Moana Waialiki on the Brazilian version of the animated film Moana.
 In addition to her voice acting work, Any Gabrielly also recorded a few songs for the film's soundtrack, including "Saber Quem Sou," the Portuguese version of the track "How Far I'll Go."
 Over the next few years, she represented Brazil in the global pop group Now United.
 The group's hits include the singles "Summer in the City" (2017) and "Paraná" (2019), as well as the musical Love, Love, Love (2021).
 In 2022 she left the group to focus on her solo career, managed by Simon Fuller.